• Home page

 Montauban

-Many buildings and monuments are worthy of interest in Montauban (which has 43 inventoried), starting with the many churches, reflecting various cults.
-The Notre-Dame-de-l'Assomption Cathedral, the highest point of the city commissioned by Louis XIV at the end of the 17th century, the Saint-Jacques-de-Montauban church, the Saint-Étienne church... there is also the Temple of the Carmelites, the temple of the Faculty...
-Discover the Ingres museum, whose building was used to hide the Mona Lisa during the Second World War.
-The central square of the city is "La Place Nationale", with its sumptuous arcades.
-Pass the Old Bridge, which dates from the 14th century.
+Discover the Ingres Museum, whose building was used to hide the Mona Lisa during the Second World War.
+The city's central square is "La Place Nationale", with its sumptuous arcades.
+Cross the Pont Vieux, which dates from the 14th century.
 Take advantage of your visit to the Tourist Office to discover the former Jesuit college.

 Montauban